jltovar/sage_decoy-free/README.md

 ### Ensemble controls

-Ensemble mode combines enabled expert streams.
-Explicit model-fit modes ignore the enable flags because the selected model is required to run and fail closed if it cannot produce a valid stream.
+Direct Ensemble mode combines the expert streams enabled in the search JSON.
+Explicit single-model modes ignore these enable flags because the selected model is mandatory and fails closed if it cannot produce a valid stream.
+The defaults below describe direct-search configuration only; they do not override `sage workflow` participation policy.
+The workflow automatically excludes declared deferred experts and applies artifact, parity, calibration, transfer, fallback, and yield gates before it writes an evaluable `ensemble.lock.json`.

 | Key | Type | Current default | Notes |
 |---|---:|---:|---|